github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

    Connected https://smee.io/YOUR_DOMAIN
    ```

 The `smee --url https://smee.io/YOUR_DOMAIN` command tells Smee to forward all webhook events received by the Smee channel to the Smee client running on your computer.
-The `--path /event_handler` option forwards events to the `/event_handler` route, which we'll cover in a [later section](#review-the-template-code).
-The `--port 3000` option specifies port 3000, which is the port your server will be listening to.
+The `--path /event_handler` option forwards events to the `/event_handler` route.
+The `--port 3000` option specifies port 3000, which is the port we'll tell your server to listen to, when we add more code later in the tutorial.
 Using Smee, your machine does not need to be open to the public internet to receive webhooks from {% data variables.product.prodname_dotcom %}.
 You can also open that Smee URL in your browser to inspect webhook payloads as they come in.

 We recommend leaving this terminal window open and keeping Smee connected while you complete the rest of the steps in this guide.
-Although you _can_ disconnect and reconnect the Smee client without losing your unique domain, you may find it easier to leave it connected and do other command-line tasks in a different terminal window.
+Although you can disconnect and reconnect the Smee client without losing your unique domain, you may find it easier to leave it connected and do other command-line tasks in a different terminal window.

 ### Register a {% data variables.product.prodname_github_app %}